chinamike65/hugo-tuolesi/content/book3/book3en.md

 For example, the section on "Approaching the Good Men" in the "Great Treatise on the Stages of the Path of Enlightenment " has only 15 pages (Guanghua Temple edition of "The Path of Enlightenment"), and the text is difficult to understand.
 A Detailed explanation is given.

-It can be said that this edition of "San Shi Dao" is the most comprehensive, thorough and easy-to-understand book among the books that explain the correct sequence for teaching and learning the Dharma.
+It can be said that this edition of "The Three Principal Aspects of the Path" is the most comprehensive, thorough and easy-to-understand book among the books that explain the correct sequence for teaching and learning the Dharma.

-The master has repeatedly emphasized that the sooner the "San Shi Dao" is published, the sooner it will benefit all sentient beings!
+The master has repeatedly emphasized that the sooner the "The Three Principal Aspects of the Path" is published, the sooner it will benefit all sentient beings!

 Therefore, I often proof-read with my disciples until very late at night, and started proof-reading early the next day.